Tomoyasu Hotei: Boøwy (1981–1988)

 After being expelled from high school, Hotei traveled to Tokyo.
 He became better acquainted with Kyosuke Himuro and they decided to hold auditions for a new band, which in 1981 became the six-member Bōi (暴威).
 After changing their name to Boøwy, they released their first album Moral in 1982.
 They then became a quartet and went on to become major stars in Japan, releasing six studio albums in six years, and even playing the Marquee Club in London in 1985.
 In 1986 they released their first million-selling album, Beat Emotion.
 In 1988, the year they broke up, they became the first male artists to have three number-one albums within a single year on the Oricon chart.
-In 2003, HMV Japan ranked Boøwy at number 22 on their list of the "100 Most Important Japanese Pop Acts".
+In 2003, HMV ranked Boøwy at number 22 on their list of the "100 Most Important Japanese Pop Acts".

-Solo career in Japan (1988–2012)
+Auto-Mod, solo career and Complex (1982–2012)

+While in Boøwy, Hotei and drummer Makoto Takahashi were also members of Auto-Mod from 1982 to 1984.
+They released their first album Requiem in August 1983.
+Hotei also contributed significantly to their second album, Deathtopia, but left the band before its January 1985 release.

-After the break up of Boøwy, Hotei released his debut solo album Guitarhythm in 1988 via EMI Records, and established himself as a solo artist.
+After the 1988 break up of Boøwy, Hotei released his debut solo album Guitarhythm that year via EMI Records, and established himself as a solo artist.
 Throughout the 1990s Hotei's profile continued to grow in Japan, with regular album releases supported by major tours and with Hotei writing songs and producing for other artists, including collaborations with both Japanese and international artists.
 Hotei also made two albums with Koji Kikkawa as Complex, both of which went to number one in the national charts.
 Guitarhythm is currently his only album sung completely in English.
 Hotei has recorded most of his albums outside of Japan, largely in Europe, including in London, Berlin, and Montreux.

 Hotei has recorded with many foreign musicians, including playing on The Stranglers Hugh Cornwell's 1993 solo album, on stage with David Bowie at the Nippon Budokan in 1996, and at the closing ceremony of the 1996 Summer Olympics with Michael Kamen.
 He later recorded Guitar Concerto with Kamen.
 He has worked with Andy Mackay of Roxy Music, guitarist Chris Spedding and Mike Edwards of Jesus Jones.
 Hotei also sometimes tours Europe, including at a number of major festivals.
 His regular drummer in recent years, Zachary Alford, has previously played with Bruce Springsteen and David Bowie.
 Hotei's 1998 album Supersonic Generation, recorded in part with Apollo 440 and Ofra Haza, was released in 14 European countries.